 Welcome to the website for the Office of Residence Life at The University of Scranton.
 This page and the associated left menus will provide you information about our programs and services related to on-campus living and resources for both students that commute and live off-campus.
 Please review our site and feel free to contact our staff if we can assist you.

-The University of Scranton's Weinberg Memorial Library provides superior resources, services and programs that meet the dynamic scholarly, cultural and social endeavors of the University and the community at large.
-We are committed to a culture of innovation, assessment and sustainability through the support of teaching and learning.
+The Weinberg Memorial Library provides superior resources, services, and programs that meet the dynamic and diverse scholarly, cultural, and social needs of the University and our community.
+We value teaching, research, and lifelong learning, and we are committed to intellectual freedom, preservation, accessibility, and sustainability.

 The Technology Support Center facilitates the use of the University's computing systems, software, networks, and facilities through timely, accurate, and courteous responses to customer support requests.